praneethsonu/AWS-Projects/Project - 2/README.md

 # STEP #1

 # Create a bucket in Amazon S3

-- In the AWS Management Console, search for
+- Go to AWS Management Console, search for S3.

 ![high-step1 1](https://github.com/user-attachments/assets/183d8a68-ff13-4a61-a03e-57de772a3eab)

 - Then choose Create Bucket